Cancer treatment research: Innovative insights into the path towards a cure

 TeleHealth

 Telehealth is a growing concept that allows patients access cancer treatment and care remotely.
 With the COVID-19 pandemic, this has become even more popular and is considered safer and more convenient for patients and doctors.
-Telehealth platforms have also been used for health monitoring, video consultations and in-home treatments.
+Telehealth platforms have also been used for health monitoring, video consultations and in-home therapies.

 Artificial intelligence